liujia99/M3SOT/README.md

 | M3SOT-KITTI |Van | 59.4| 74.7| [*path*](./pretrained/m3sot_kitti_van_test_multi_input2_perception_space/checkpoints/best_epoch_precesion=74.7_success=59.4.ckpt)
 | M3SOT-KITTI | Cyclist| 70.3| 93.4| [*path*](./pretrained/m3sot_kitti_cyclist_test_multi_input2_perception_space/checkpoints/best_epoch_precesion=93.4_success=70.3.ckpt)

-Trained models are provided in the  [*pretrained*](./pretrained) directory.
 To reproduce the results, simply run the code with the corresponding `.yaml` file and checkpoint.

 >The reported results of M3SOT checkpoints are produced on 3090 GPUs.
 Due to the precision issues, there could be minor differences if you test them with other GPUs.